matejcik/advent/blog/content/trillion-with-python.md

 **If you don't know about Advent of Code...**

 [Advent of Code] is a programming game that runs every year for the 25 days of Advent.
 You're given a two-part puzzle every day.
-Usually, day 1 is the easier version and day 2 is much harder variant reusing the same input.
+Usually, part 1 is the easier version and part 2 is a much harder variant reusing the same input.

 **If you don't know about 2021 day 24...**